 What is the cost of palliative care?

-Palliative care provided by the NHS and 3rd sectors such as the Sue Ryder charity and the Macmillan cancer charity are free of charge.
-Whether there are any costs associated with palliative care will depend on where you choose to be during end of life and the level of care involved.
+Palliative care provided by the NHS and third sectors, such as the Sue Ryder charity and the Macmillan cancer charity, are free of charge.
+Whether there are any costs associated with palliative care will depend on where you choose to be during the end-of-life and the level of care involved.

 - At home

 Usually, an assessment is carried out to determine which form of end-of-life care is most suitable.